 - A. All applications as of [the effective date of said ordinance] shall be subject to the review procedures provided in Chapter 22.222 and 22.224.
 In addition to the checklist for the applicable Review or Permit, the following types of plans are required for all proposed construction and development applications pursuant to Section 22.362.040.
-Plans must be digitally submitted and completely illustrate the intent and scope of the project.
-The Department has the authority to request alternative plans or clarifications, based on the proposed application. - Site Plan.
-A Site Plan shall include easements and public rights-of-way, on-site parking locations, all structures including residential and accessory buildings with use and square footages labeled, proposed grading and drainage, exterior lighting fixtures, trash area, fences, and walls. - 2.
+Plans must be submitted and completely illustrate the intent and scope of the project.
+The Department has the authority to request alternative plans or clarifications, based on the proposed application. - 1.
+Site Plan.
+A Site Plan shall include easements and public rights-of-way, on-site parking locations, all structures including residential and accessory buildings with use and square footages labeled, proposed grading and drainage, exterior light fixtures, trash area, fences, and walls. - 2.
 Window Alignment and Privacy Study.
-When two properties have a shared property line, and the space between residential structures on each property is less than 15 feet, a Window Alignment and Privacy Study shall be required pursuant to Section 22.362.060.F.6G.5, below.
-The window alignments and screening shall be depicted on a site plan. - Landscape Plan.
-Where new landscaping or tree planting areas, trees, ground cover and landscape areas s- are proposed, depict the locations and species on the site plan or a separate sheet.
-Landscape Plans are not required to be drafted by a Landscape Architect. - Floor Plans.
-All proposed projects resulting in added square footage (e.g., new construction, additions, expansions, and renovations) shall provide a floor plan showing the arrangement of rooms, room uses, and the internal connectivity of the project.
+When two properties have a shared property line, and the space between residential structures on each property is less than 15 feet, a Window Alignment and Privacy Study shall be required pursuant to

-5. Elevation Plans.
+Section 22.362.060.G.5, below.
+The window alignments and screening shall be depicted on a site plan.

-- Color elevation plans shall be submitted for sides of the building where construction is proposed. - b.
-Elevation plans shall identify building materials, prominent horizontal and vertical elements, window dimensions, and color palette.
+- Landscape Plan.
+Where new planting areas, trees, ground cover and landscape areas are proposed, depict the locations and species on the site plan or a separate sheet. - 4.
+Floor Plans.
+All proposed projects (e.g., new construction, additions, expansions, and renovations) shall provide a floor plan showing the arrangement of rooms, room uses, and the internal connectivity of the project. - Elevation Plans. - a.
+Color elevation plans shall be submitted for sides of the building where construction is proposed. - b.
+Elevation plans shall identify building materials, prominent horizontal and vertical elements, window dimensions, and color palette. - c.

-- c.
 Elevation plans shall also identify the percentage of the façade covered by windows and stucco siding, where applicable. - 6.
 Roof Plan.
 All applications proposing a new roof or changes to an existing roof shall provide a Roof Plan showing all existing or proposed areas to remain, be demolished, or be newly constructed.
-Applicants shall label and dimension all roof styles, pitches, eaves and overhangs, material finish, roof color, and all rooftop equipment present or proposed, with a written explanation of how the Roof Plan is consistent with the development standards in Section 22.362.060.
+Applicants shall label and dimension all roof styles, pitches, eaves and overhangs, material finish, roof color, and all rooftop equipment present or proposed, with a written explanation of how the Roof Plan is consistent with the development standards in Section 22.362.060.F. - 22.362.055 Implementation of the CSD Standards.
+The Chapman Woods CSD is organized into standards and guidelines, as described below.
+For all projects subject to the CSD, review the following CSD regulations and guidelines in the order listed in Subsections A to C below.